fenago/Grokking-Deep-Learning/Lab_9.md

 curves) to help make accurate predictions.
 But this is another way of summarizing the lessons from the end of chapter 11.
 We want to press further.

-In this chapter, we’ll consider what it means to sum these embeddings into a sentence embedding.
+In this lab, we’ll consider what it means to sum these embeddings into a sentence embedding.
 What kinds of classifications would this summed vector be useful for?
 We’ve identified that taking an average across the word embeddings of a sentence results in a vector with an average of the characteristics of the words therein.
 If there are many positive